eficode-academy/github-actions-katas/labs/setup.md

 ### Overview

-In this exercise we are forking a repository, and creating a workflow file called `.github/workflows/hello-world.yml`.
+In this exercise we are creating your own instance of this templated repository, and creating a workflow file called `.github/workflows/hello-world.yml`.

 <details>
 <summary>:bulb: This requires git email and name to bee configured on your machine.
 If you have not done this, here are the commands to set it up</summary>